 How to be completely anonymous on the internet?
-There are many tools to mask and protect your identity online, these tools are useful when you are browsing the internet in China, Iran, Saudi Arabia, Russia or any countries that ranks lowly in freedom of speech and journalism.
+There are many tools to mask and protect your identity online.
+These tools are useful when you are browsing the internet in China, Iran, Saudi Arabia, Russia or any country that ranks lowly in freedom of speech and journalism.

 The best way to protect your privacy is to always use a VPN, reason being that everytime you log onto the internet, you are broadcasting your computer ID and more, therefore with a little bit of investigating, you can be tracked.
 If you cannot move away from using Windows or macOS, try and get another laptop and install TailOS.

 Network | Windows | macOS | Linux | Android

 The I2P network provides strong privacy protections for communication over the Internet.
 Many activities that would risk your privacy on the public Internet can be conducted anonymously inside I2P.
 I2P is an anonymous overlay network – a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 What can you do with I2P?

 - Email: Integrated web mail interface, plugin for serverless email.

 - Web browsing: Anonymous websites, gateways to and from the public Internet.

 - Blogging and forums: Blogging and Syndie plugins.